-For more information on how long chia seeds last in general, see How Long Do Chia Seeds Last?
+For more information, see How Long Do Soaked Chia Seeds Last?

 If you are looking for how long to soak chia seeds, I think it’s best to soak them overnight.
 This can be done in either water, almond milk, soy milk, or coconut milk.
 This should give you a nice consistency by the next day.